Tools for Ply-split Braiding

 New to Ply-split Braiding?
 See Getting Started in Ply-split Braiding.

 The basic tools for ply-split braiding are a Cord Maker and a Gripfid hand tool.

 A 4-Hook Powered Cord Maker Gripfid

 Making Cords for Ply-split Braiding for

-examples), however a cord maker, or cord winder, is more efficient and reliably makes perfect cords.
+examples), however a cord maker, or cord twister, is more efficient and reliably makes perfect cords.
 In two easy steps the cord maker

-applies an initial overtwist and then twists the individual plies into a smooth even cord.
-An ideal cord maker is made by Bradshaw Machinery.
-Click here to
+applies an initial overtwist and then twists the resulting plies into a smooth even

 The Gripfid is an invention of Stuart Grainger.
 A small knotter's fid has an added "grip", a hollow shaft that ends near the point with a vee that acts as a jamming cleat.
 After using the point to separate plies, another cord is tucked onto the Gripfid and pulled back through the split cord.
 Although a latchhook may be used instead of a Gripfid, the latter is much preferred.

 We have developed an improved gripfid design.
 Our gripfids start with a hollow knitting needle rather than a tube.
 Thus the point is already perfectly formed.
 We need only make the hollow cord channel and interior vee-groove.
-For further discussion on making gripfids, see our Making Gripfids page.
-Our Gripfids can be purchased from our ply-splitting tool catalog.
+For further discussion on making fids for ply split braiding, see our Making Gripfids page.
+Our Gripfids can be purchased from our ply-splitting tool online catalog.

 We offer gripfids in three standard sizes; special sizes may be ordered.